3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 ## Where to get SurfacePatternToCurves?

-It can be donwloaded here, or alternitveley
+I can be installed from the Dynamo package mananger, or alternatively on our [Github Page](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").

 ### Example: Generating Computer Floors